tencentyun/intlcloud-documents/product/物联网/物联云IoT Hub/快速入门/场景一，设备互通_intl.md

 [//]: # (chinagitpath:XXXXX)

-In a hypothetical smart home scenario where we need to achieve the following features (a hypothetical product used only to demonstrate IoT Hub's capabilities):
+We aim to achieve the following features in a hypothetical smart home scenario (this is a hypothetical product used only to demonstrate IoT Hub's capabilities):
 ![come_home](https://mc.qcloudimg.com/static/img/71322deb86ac93b9cb5c63456d132827/1-1.png)

 ## 1. Solution